adamskristy/acnh-bday/README.md

 I was initially going to try TailWind CSS but after testing it out, it was overwhelming with the amount features, and I did not like how much code was in my files.
 Bulma provides a similar experience, but paired down.
 I will say I like the simplicity of Bulma, however for this project, more customization would have been preferable.

-## Roadmap
+## Future Updates

-- Additional styling (try with bootstrap?)
+- Additional styling
+    - fixed grid layout on Home and Calendar page
+    - general restyling of pages

 - Add more information about villagers
+    - added villager icons
+    - added villager text and bubble colors

 - Refactor code to simplify
+    - seperated logic for search form into seperate components (name and birthday)
+    - fixed code to filter through api correctly and return results (switched from filter to find method)

-- Try axios
+- Try axios instead of fetch

 - Rework the day page
+    - I assumed there would be multiple villagers for each date and based my layout upon that.
+Need to adjust so page is not so empty
+    - adding icons helped but still too much white space

+- fix search by name form (unable to use uppercase)
+- placeholder text if no villager data

 - condense search forms into one with dropdown